joelklabo/blog/posts/writing-and-testing-your-cln-plugin.md

 First though, the test from `feeadjuster` simply tested that the plugin started.
 Which seems like a good one to have as well.
 So I will try and mimic that first.

-# Tsting that your plugin starts
+# Testing that your plugin starts

 Plugins can be `dynamic` or not.
 Meaning you can start them while `lightningd` is running, if they're dynamic.
 If not, you have to stop and start `lightningd` for it to pick it up.
 This test tries loading the plugin both ways.
 So, I did that same pattern.